International Parcel Delivery | Blog

 What is the ISTA 3A packaging standard?

 ISTA 3A is a lab test protocol simulating the handling of individual parcels in air/ground courier networks (drops, vibration, compression).
-Carriers may reference it when assessing packaging adequacy.
+Carriers reference it to assess packaging adequacy.

 How long do I have to file a claim?